ArieKnoester/arieknoester.github.io/resume.md

 # Objective

 After 7 years of software development focused on internal business logistics, I am eager to explore other realms.
-Over the last 8 months, I invested in learning Python in support of this objective, and I am now seeking opportunities in research software engineering, data science, and Python web development. \newline
+Over the last 8 months, I invested in learning Python in support of this objective.
+Areas of interest to me include Python web development, research software engineering, and data science.
+However I am also open to other opportunities in technology. \newline

 # Skills